-With most courses now being delivered fully online as of March 23, 2020, some of you may have questions about what online learning is like.
+With most courses being delivered fully online, some of you may have questions about what online learning is like.
 Whether you’ve never taken an online class, have limited experience or are already an all-online student – this guide will help you achieve success at Roane State.

 - Ask questions and communicate.
 Your instructors are providing information on how your class will continue online.
 Review all the information they send to you and ask questions if you do not understand.
 Continue to communicate remotely with your instructor as long as online learning continues.
 They are there to help you achieve success.